cslab/csspin/README.rst

    # spinfile.yaml
    plugins:
-     - example   # assuming 'example' is availabe somewhere in sys.path
+     - example   # assuming 'example' is available somewhere in sys.path

 By this ``spin`` gains a new subcommand ``example`` which we can use to print our message: